-One interesting question with the proposed theory is: how well could it work given only the readout perceptron but no activations of the last hidden layer?
-Quite surprisingly, as we will see below, it was possible to achieve a $\tau$ correlation coefficient of $0.71$ by computing the predicted accuracy only from the readout perceptrons, without any access to the mapped representations of input patterns.
+One interesting question to the proposed theory is: how well could it work given only the readout perceptron but no activations of the last hidden layer?
+Quite surprisingly, as we will see below, it was possible to achieve a $\tau$ correlation coefficient of $0.71$ by computing the predicted accuracy only from the readout perceptrons, without any access to the transformations of input data samples.